 To help resolve the confusion, we will discuss the difference between the two.

 In its simplest definition, “at-will” is a common-law doctrine that defines an employment relationship between an employer and employee in which the employer has the right to terminate the employee at any time with or without cause and for any reason.

-With the exception of Montana, all states have adopted the at-will doctrine.
-Some states, although they have adopted the at-will doctrine, require employers to provide employees notice before changing wages, benefits, and/or other terms and conditions of employment.
-See State Wage Payment Laws.
+Although some states have adopted the at-will doctrine, they still require employers to provide employees notice before changing wages, benefits, and/or other employment agreements and conditions of employment.

-In addition to an employment contracts, there are both federal and state laws that limit an employer’s at-will employment rights.
+In addition to employment contracts, there are both federal and state laws that limit an employer’s at-will employment rights.

 - National origin